stevenjlho/leetcode/solutions/24. Swap Nodes in Pairs/README.md

  * @return {ListNode}
  */
 var swapPairs = function (head) {
-  // Handle cases where the list is empty or has only one node if (!head || !head.next) return head;
+  if (!head || !head.next) return head; // Base case: no need to swap for empty or single-node list

-  // Initialize a dummy node to act as a placeholder before the head let dummyNode = new ListNode(0);
+  let dummy = new ListNode(0); // Dummy node to handle edge case at head dummy.next = head;
-  // Set prevNode to dummyNode; it will always point to the node before the current pair let prevNode = dummyNode;
+  let prev = dummy; // `prev` points to the node before the pair being swapped
-  // Start curNode at the head; it represents the first node of the current pair let curNode = head;

-  // Iterate through the list, swapping pairs of nodes while (curNode && curNode.next) {
+  // Iterate while there's at least a pair to swap while (prev.next && prev.next.next) {
-    // Swap process
-    prevNode.next = curNode.next; // Link prevNode to second node of the pair
+    let first = prev.next; // First node of the pair let second = prev.next.next; // Second node of the pair

-    curNode.next = curNode.next.next; // Link curNode to node after its pair
-    prevNode.next.next = curNode; // Link second node of pair back to curNode
+    // Perform the swap by re-linking the `next` pointers first.next = second.next; // Step 1: Link first node to the node after the second second.next = first; // Step 2: Link second node back to the first prev.next = second; // Step 3: Link `prev` node to the second (now first after swap)

-    // Move to the next pair
+    // Move `prev` two nodes ahead for the next swap prev = first;
-    prevNode = curNode; // Update prevNode to current node curNode = curNode.next; // Advance current node
   }

-  // Return the new head of the list, which follows the dummy node return dummyNode.next;
-};
+  return dummy.next; // The head of the modified list is dummy's next };
 ```